 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.

 No discovery phase.
 A fixed quote without discovery means they are guessing at scope, data quality, and integration complexity.
-This is the most reliable predictor of a project that goes over budget or under-delivers.
+This is one of the clearest predictors of a project that goes over budget or under-delivers.

 Proprietary platform lock-in.
-If the engagement requires you to use their tooling and your system cannot run without it, you have purchased dependency, not software.
-Unless there is a specific technical reason their platform outperforms open alternatives, treat it as a red flag.
+If the engagement requires you to use their tooling and your system cannot run without it, you may be purchasing dependency rather than software.
+Unless there is a specific technical reason their platform materially outperforms open alternatives, treat it as a red flag.

 No engineers in discovery meetings.
 If business development runs every early conversation and technical staff only appear after you sign, sales and delivery are not aligned.
-What you are promised and what gets built diverge.
+What you are promised and what gets built can diverge quickly.

 When to Hire an AI Software Company vs. Build In-House